 - Y1.6 A Youth Regional ARDF Championship is the event to award the title of Youth Regional Champion in ARDF.
-A Youth Regional ARDF Championship is organised by an amateur radio society authorised by its corresponding IARU Organisation. - Y3.1 A Youth Regional ARDF Championship is an annual event. - Y4.3 Applications are to be received by the Chairman of the ARDF WG not later than January 31st two years prior to the year of the Championship. - Y5.4 Each society may enter two teams in each category and a number of team officials.
-The organiser shall fix the maximum number of officials per team, in accordance with the available facilities.
-This maximum number shall be the same for each team and shall be at least 5. - Y5.5 Not valid at Youth Regional ARDF Championships. - Y6.4 Not valid at Youth Regional ARDF Championships. - Y9.1 The International Jury for Youth Regional ARDF Championships shall consist of the following members: - Chairman of the Jury - Secretary of the Jury - Siting referee - representative of each participating society - Y9.2 The Chairman of the Jury at a Youth Regional ARDF Championship shall be an ARDF International Class Referee authorised by the relevant regional ARDF WG. - Y9.3 The referees in the competition area, at start and finish and the siting referee shall be experienced referees provided by the organising society. - Y9.4 The names of the members of the International Jury shall be recorded and announced at the first Jury meeting at the Championship at the latest.
+A Youth Regional ARDF Championship is organised by an amateur radio society authorised by its corresponding IARU Organisation. - Y3.1 A Youth Regional ARDF Championship is an annual event. - Y4.3 Applications are to be received by the Chairman of the ARDF WG not later than January 31st two years prior to the year of the Championship. - Y5.4 deleted - Y5.5 Not valid at Youth Regional ARDF Championships. - Y6.4 Not valid at Youth Regional ARDF Championships. - Y9.1 The International Jury for Youth Regional ARDF Championships shall consist of the following members: - Chairman of the Jury - Secretary of the Jury - Siting referee - · representative of each participating society - Y9.2 The Chairman of the Jury at a Youth Regional ARDF Championship shall be an ARDF International Class Referee authorised by the relevant regional ARDF WG. - Y9.3 The referees in the competition area, at start and finish and the siting referee shall be experienced referees provided by the organising society. - Y9.4 The names of the members of the International Jury shall be recorded and announced at the first Jury meeting at the Championship at the latest. - Y14.2.

-Y14.2.
 Categories:

-Women (W) Men (M) Age W15 M15 15 and younger
+Women (W) Men (M) Age

+W14 M14 14 and younger

+W16 M16 16 and vounger

-- Y14.3 Competitors belong to the M15 or W15 category up to the end of the calendar year in which they reach the age of 15. - Y14.6 Each society may enter two teams of up to three competitors in each category. - Y19.3 Transmitters including the finish beacon shall be located not less than 400 meters apart.
+- Y14.3 Competitors belong to the particular category up to the end of the calendar year in which they reach the given age. - Y14.7 Each society may enter a team of up to five competitors in each category for the whole Championship. - Y19.3 Transmitters including the finish beacon shall be located not less than 400 meters apart.
 The transmitter nearest to the start shall be located not less than 500 meters from the start. - Y19.7 Number of transmitters and course lengths assigned to particular categories:

 Category number of transmitters effective course length

+W14 34 + finish beacon 34 km

-M15 35 + finish beacon 46 km
+W16 34 + finish beacon 35 km

-W15 34 + finish beacon 35 km
+M14 34 + finish beacon 35 km

+M16 35 + finish beacon 46 km